 You and your family deserve better.

-Instead of providing the momentary satisfaction of engaging in battle, CDR professionals offer structured processes that assist both parties to voice their concerns while protecting them from pressure or attack.
-They provide an informal way to share information to make sure their decisions are made with full financial disclosure, signed under penalty of perjury, and arrange for expert assistance as necessary, to make sure both parties are on an equal playing field of understanding.
+Instead of providing the momentary satisfaction of engaging in battle, I offer structured processes that assist both parties to voice their concerns while protecting them from pressure or attack.
+I provide an informal way to share information to make sure their decisions are made with full financial disclosure, signed under penalty of perjury, and I arrange for expert assistance as necessary, to make sure both parties are on an equal playing field of understanding.

 In such a protected environment, mutually acceptable solutions flourish, and most CDR cases end with an agreement that is acceptable to both clients - and likely to be honored because they have been partners in the decision-making.
 I prepare and send a written agreement to my clients for their review (with or without counsel) and then send the finished agreement to Court, where they will enter it as a formal judgment.
 In the CDR model, no one ever has to appear in Court.

 | Home | About